TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 The `(...)` section represents some extra lines that provide various URLs and Endpoints.
 The block itself is about 12 lines long including '{}'.

-Copy the whole thing.
+Copy the **whole thing**.

 ## Putting the Secret in GitHub

-In your GitHub repository go to the Settings tab and Secrets section.
+In your GitHub repository go to the 'Settings' tab and 'Secrets' section.

 <img src="screengrabs/17_2_where_to_put_secret.JPG" alt="Secret vault" width="75%">